apache/spark/docs/configuration.md

     HDFS directory so driver log files can be persisted for later usage.
 This directory should allow any Spark user to read/write files and the Spark History Server user to delete files.
 Additionally, older logs from this directory are cleaned by Spark History Server if <code>spark.history.fs.driverlog.cleaner.enabled</code>
-    is true.
-They are cleaned if they are older than max age configured at
+    is true or if not configured, falling back to <code>spark.history.fs.cleaner.enabled</code>.
+They are cleaned if they are older than max age configured at <code>spark.history.fs.driverlog.cleaner.maxAge</code> or if not configured, falling back to <code>spark.history.fs.cleaner.maxAge</code>.
-    <code>spark.history.fs.driverlog.cleaner.maxAge</code>.
   </td>
 </tr>
 <tr>